pisc9211/stock-portfolio/README.md

 # Stock-Portfolio
 Stock-Portfolio is a web-based stock portoflio app created for the second assessment of the [TTP](https://www.techtalentpipeline.nyc/) interview process.

+**Because of the api limit, app will often show NaN for portfolio prices.
+To fix, please wait a but and refresh.

 ## Technologies
 * React
 * Node